drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 #### Slicer setup

 I use OrcaSlicer and as of v2.2.0 it supports multiple toolheads.
-Unfortunately you have to set up a whole new printer profile from the Generic Multitool profile to do so (and re-apply all your settings).
+Unfortunately I had to set up a whole new printer profile from the Generic Multitool profile to do so (and re-apply all my settings).
 I've set the idle temp in the filament settings and preheat time in the ooze prevention settings so it drops the temperature when not in use (saving power and squeezing slightly more margin out of the 200W PSU).
-To ramp them up to idle at the start you can specify those temperaturates along in PRINT_START.
+To ramp them up to idle at the start I specified those temperaturates along in PRINT_START.
 Replace M104 with M109 to do them one by one if the PSU is not strong enough.

 This is the machine G-Code from OrcaSlicer (credits go to @theaninova on discord):
 ```